Updating and Managing the Datasets Used by EJAM

 data/ejamdata_version.txt. - If the

-data/ejamdata_version.txtfile doesn’t exist, e.g. if it’s the first time installing EJAM, it will be created at the end of the script. - If the versions are different, downloads the latest arrow from the
+data/ejamdata_version.txtfile doesn’t exist, for example on the first EJAM install, it will be created at the end of the script. - If the versions are different, downloads Arrow files from the

 How it Works for the User